-- Serve hot with curry of your choice and enjoy rumali roti at home.
+- Serve hot with curry of your choice.

 Preparation Time: 20 minutes

-- Adding all purpose flour is a must to make rumali roti because it creates gluten in the dough which adds some elasticity to it and that doesn’t let it tear while rolling very thin.
+- Adding all-purpose flour is a must to make rumali roti because it creates gluten in the dough which adds some elasticity to it.
+That doesn’t let it tear while rolling very thin.

 - Dough should be very soft and smooth.
 Only then will you have nice soft rotis.